Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 tags: "installation Java agent linux Host Installer" -->

-## About Installation via System Package Managers
+## About Installation with System Package Managers

 The Contrast Java agent may be installed using system package managers.
 Unlike the *jar* file you can download from the Contrast UI, the Contrast Java agent *jar* installed by system package managers isn't preconfigured with connection parameters; instead, you must configure the Java agent using a [configuration file](installation-javaconfig.html).